 Riding Off Road Vehicles

 Did you know DNR has more than 400 miles of motorized recreation trails for you and your family to enjoy?
-Try out trails in Walker Valley, Reiter Foothills Forest, Elbe Hills State Forest, Tahuya State Forest, Capitol State Forest, Little Pend Oreille, Beverly Dunes and the Ahtanum State Forest.
+Try out trails in Yacolt Burn, Walker Valley, Reiter Foothills Forest, Elbe Hills State Forest, Tahuya State Forest, Capitol State Forest, Little Pend Oreille, Beverly Dunes, and the Ahtanum State Forest.

 Keep your off-road vehicle trips safe and fun.
-Check out our interactive guide to ORV use on DNR-managed land.
+Don't forget you must:

 - Have an approved spark arrester